 Perhaps due to the distant location from the central hub of the south, Menjangan Island remains relatively quiet from the massive crowds who prefer to head to alternative marine reserve such as the Nusa Islands.

 You can access Menjangan Island in West Bali National Park by hiring a local boat and a guide for a day trip to the island.
 Whether booking snorkeling or scuba diving activity, a package will generally include a guide, a shared boat, lunch/water, 2 (snorkel or dive) trips, and rental gear.
+And check out some great Scuba hotels in Bali here.

 4. Keramas’ Black Sand Beach